dougfaust/2_mode_BEC/index.md

 ## Data Files
 * ``InputCI.dat`` / ``InputWF.dat``
-    Provides initial values of the Fock space (CI) coefficients and wave function (WF)
-    Typically found by a complex-time relaxation solver to find the ground state
+    Provides initial values of the Fock space (CI) coefficients and wave function (WF) - typically found by a complex-time relaxation solver to find the ground state